In View of the Distance

 3. Write a statement about the site.

-Each participant interpreted this is their own way.
+Each participant interpreted these parameters in their own way.

 In View of the Distance was originally Installed in a window space at 11285 Highway 1, Point Reyes Station.
 California